 My husband can attest that I typically want to bring these ideas into the world myself.
-Not because I think I’m the only person capable of making them happen, but because I’d have so much fun being a part of bringing them to fruition.
+Not because I think I’m the only person capable of making them happen but because I’d have so much fun bringing them to fruition.

-Once an idea strikes, I go straight into creation mode from product design, operations, manufacturing, marketing, etc etc. This happens within minutes, or sometimes everything simmers for days or weeks before it becomes clearer.
+Once an idea strikes, I go straight into creation mode from product design, operations, manufacturing, marketing, etc etc. This happens within minutes or simmers for days or weeks before the concept and details become clearer.
 Then I think about who I’d need to reach out to and how I could make time for it if it’s an idea that speaks to my personal strengths and desires.
-This is the point in time when my husband kindly reminds me of what I already have in play and, in his own way, says “slow your roll.”
+This is the point in time when my husband kindly reminds me of what I already have in play and, in his own way, says, “slow your roll.”

 I recently stumbled upon this quote from Ronald Regan and thought it was perfect for releasing my captive notes...

 “On my desk in the Oval Office, I have a little sign that says: There is no limit to what a man can do or where he can go if he doesn’t mind who gets the credit”

 I read this as “it’s not about me.
 It’s about us.”
 The ideas that come through my consciousness aren’t really mine.
 They're ideas that are meant to be shared either through inspired actions taken by me or by someone else.
 They’re simply things and experiences that I wish to see in the world, and who precisely brings them into physical form doesn’t matter.

 So get ready to take my ideas, receive them if you will.
 I’ll start sharing them here very soon.